-- for the Planning Act: - matters TCC must consider in making or amending the Townsville City Plan or other local planning instrument - instances where development in the master planned area is made assessable by the port overlay - assessment benchmarks that assessable development under the port overlay must be assessed against - matters TCC and POTL must have regard to in assessing development under the final port overlay. - for the Transport Infrastructure Act: - matters POTL must consider in making or amending a land use plan in relation to the priority port - for the Economic Development Act 2012 (Economic Development Act): - matters the MEDQ must consider when making or amending the TCWPDA Development Scheme1 - for the State Development and Public Works Organisation Act 1971 (SDPWO Act): - matters the CG must consider when making or amending the TSDA Development Scheme^{3 4}.
+- for the Planning Act: - matters TCC must consider in making or amending the Townsville City Plan or other local planning instruments; - ▶ instances where development is assessable development requiring code or impact assessment by the port overlay; - ► assessment benchmarks that assessable development under the port overlay must be assessed against; - matters an assessment manager must have regard to in assessing development under the port overlay. - for the Transport Infrastructure Act: - ► matters POTL must consider in making or amending a land use plan. - for the Economic Development Act 2012 (Economic Development Act): - matters the MEDQ must consider when making or amending the TCWPDA Development Scheme1&2. - for the State Development and Public Works Organisation Act 1971 (SDPWO Act): - ▶ matters the CG must consider when making or amending the TSDA Development Scheme3&4.